apache/flink/docs/dev/table/functions/udfs.md

 {% endhighlight %}

 There are many ways to define a Python scalar function besides extending the base class `ScalarFunction`.
 The following example shows the different ways to define a Python scalar function which takes two columns of bigint as input parameters and returns the sum of them as the result.

-<span class="label label-info">Note</span> Python 3.5+ and apache-beam==2.15.0 are required to run the Python scalar function.

-<span class="label label-info">Note</span> By default PyFlink uses the command “python” to run the python udf workers.
-Before starting cluster, run following command to confirm that it meets the requirements:

-{% highlight bash %}
-$ python --version
-# the version printed here must be 3.5+
-$ python -m pip install apache-beam==2.15.0
-{% endhighlight %}

 {% highlight python %}
 # option 1: extending the base class `ScalarFunction`